dovele/scraper/README.md

 To scrape, put in a keyword into 'searchterm =', for example 'search term = 'sunglasses''.
 The output will be a csv file.
 Successful scraping returns 'Saved to CSV'.

+## License
+> You can check out the full license here

+This project is licensed under the terms of the MIT license.